lukereding/book_notes/book_list.md

 - Judgement in managerial decision making.
 Bazerman.
 - Smart choices.
 Hammond, Keeny, and Raiffa.
 - Be here now.
 Dass.
+- How to win friends and influence people.
+Carnegie.

 # 2019